 “It has given me a second chance at living and enjoying my life.
 If Jefferson wasn’t there, there’s no telling where I’d be.
-So, I’m just thankful for the opportunity to enjoy my kids, and my family and to have a second chance at life,” he said.
+So, I’m just thankful for the opportunity to enjoy my kids and my family, and to have a second chance at life,” he says.
 “Now, I’m 100 percent, I’m staying active, I’ve got full range of motion in my neck—it’s a success story.”

-While his perspective on competitive sports has changed, his belief in philanthropy remains the same: giving back gives others opportunity.
+While his participation in competitive sports has changed, his belief in philanthropy remains the same: Giving back gives others opportunity.

 “Giving back to those who give to you has been sort of a mantra that I’ve lived by all my life, and that plays a part here with Jefferson, too,” Maguire says “I think that they offer a great deal to their patients and to those in need.
 So it only makes sense that when you receive, you should give back."